pharo-project/pharo-potentialEnhancementLogs/DownloadInstructions.md

 - Can we pick up the debian artifact from the [Debian build](https://swing.fit.cvut.cz/jenkins/view/Projects/job/pharo-vm-stable-swing/) and create a launcher on our CI with it?

 ### Suggestions (for http://pharo.org/download)
 - Remove all GNU/Linux instructions from the page.
-Instead, when a user clicks on the Linux button (should be GNU/Linux btw), they should be taken to a whole different page that explains the intricacies of each platform.
+Instead, when a user clicks on the Linux button, they should be taken to a whole different page that explains the intricacies of each platform.
 - On the page described above:
   - put a clear heading for each GNU/Linux flavor (e.g. `###Debian` instead of "Looking for a debian distribution?")
   - put a catch-all for Other, with a way to get in contact with us if one runs into trouble that does not require login or subscription (i.e. not the mailing list or fogbugz).
 IMO an email address would be perfect
+- [OT]: Change all references to `Linux` -> `GNU/Linux`.
+See https://www.gnu.org/gnu/gnu-linux-faq.html#why

 ### Flavors

 #### Ubuntu
 Follow PPA instructions - but what then?
 How to launch?
 Where are the files?
+Do we have a tutorial on PharoLauncher?

 #### Debian
 1. Install pre-compiled binary from the [Debian build](https://swing.fit.cvut.cz/jenkins/view/Projects/job/pharo-vm-stable-swing/)